pulp/pulp/docs/sphinx/user-guide/admin-client/server.rst

 -------------------------

-The **pulp-admin** command line client provides the ``server`` section and the ``distributors`` command to query to the server about the distributor plugins that have been loaded.
+The **pulp-admin** command line client provides the ``server`` section and the ``distributors`` command to query the server about the distributor plugins that have been loaded.

 ::